Aging and Exercise

 So the most profound observation from the decline that comes with aging is that people who stay active have a considerable advantage over their out-of-shape peers.

 At the age of 63, Eric Schreiber wasn’t feeling healthy.
-He’d been active in the past, but he gained weight since then.
-Eric knew it was time for a change after feeling exhausted from a mile and a half walk.
-Within seven years, he won his age group in the Akron Marathon.
-Now he’s fast enough to race against his great nephew!
+He was active in the past, but he slowed down and gained weight since then.
+Eric knew it was time for a change after feeling exhausted from a mile-and-a-half walk.
+He trained for seven years and then won his age group in the Akron Marathon two times, among other awards.
+Since then, Eric has competed in four events in the National Senior Games.

 When it comes to strength and aging, suppose you use 100# for a weightlifting exercise at age 25.
 If you gradually adjust your lifestyle over time, as the average person would do, you would expect to lift 90# at age 45, 70# at 65, and 45# at 85, giving you a 55% decline over 60 years (1, 2, 4, 6, 9).